JetBrains/teamcity-azure-agent/README.md

 ### TeamCity starts virtual machine but agent is not connected

-To retrieve configuration details about TeamCity server build agent needs to read the following files:
+To retrieve server configuration details TeamCity build agent needs to read the following files:

 * `%SYSTEMDRIVE%\AzureData\CustomData.bin` on Windows
 * `/var/lib/waagent/ovf-env.xml` in Linux